Boston

 Guide Windows

-Course and Workshop Descriptions
+Windows, Internet Course Descriptions

-taught by Tracy Marks, M.A.
+training with Tracy Marks, M.A.

 are available for individuals, companies and organizations.

-INTRODUCTION TO Windows 2000/Windows XP
+INTRODUCTION TO Windows

 (8 hours)